kyesh/on-target-analysis-for-ynab/docs/IMPLEMENTATION_STATUS.md

 # Implementation Status Report

-This document provides a comprehensive mapping of initial plans versus actual implementation for the YNAB Off-Target Assignment Analysis application.
+This document provides a comprehensive mapping of initial plans versus actual implementation for the On Target Analysis for YNAB application.

 ## 📋 Executive Summary